Qatar Payroll Process: An Overview

 - What is the maximum number of working hours in Qatar?

 The number of maximum working hours is eight hours a day and forty-four hours a week.
 During the month of Ramadan, it is six hours per day and thirty-six hours per week.
-Please refer to our article on Qatar wages.

 - How is overtime calculated?